 A letter arrives from the Social Security Administration (SSA).
 Inside, a 71-year-old retiree learns he was overpaid $14,000 over the past 18 months because of an earnings record correction.
-The notice asks for full repayment within 30 days.
+The notice demands full repayment within 30 days.
 He has not done anything wrong, has not changed jobs, has not hidden income.
 The check kept coming, and now the agency wants it back.

 This scenario plays out more often than most retirees realize.
 Online forums are full of people in their late 60s and 70s describing the same gut punch: a four- or five-figure demand letter tied to a recalculation they never saw coming.
-One Tennessee retiree faced a $46,000 overpayment bill after picking up extra cashier shifts to help his family, and watched his monthly check drop from $2,093 to $945 before the agency eventually agreed to take just $100 a month.
+One Tennessee retiree faced a $46,000 overpayment bill after picking up extra cashier shifts to help his family, and watched his monthly check drop from $2,093 to $945 before the agency eventually agreed to accept just $100 a month.
 The mechanics are the same whether the bill is $5,000 or $50,000, and the clock starts the day the letter is dated.

 The Two Forms That Decide Everything